WPTechInnovation/wpw-doc-dev/docs/hackathons.md

 ### Coming soon - September 2017 - Romania hackathon

 In September, we're hosting another hackthon, this time in Romania.
-If you want to join, email us.
+If you want to join, email [what's the email?]

 So, if you love payments and the IoT, and you think this is something you'd enjoy, make you sure get registered in time. <a href="">Click here</a>